MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 - Install the Azure Stack HCI OS on each server in the cluster.
 See [Deploy the Azure Stack HCI operating system](operating-system.md).
 - Install Windows Admin Center on a remote (management) computer.
 See [Before you deploy Azure Stack HCI](before-you-start.md).
 Don't run the wizard from a server in the cluster.
 - Have an account that’s a member of the local Administrators group on each server.
-- Verify all network adapters are assigned to the same IP subnet and VLAN.
+- Verify all network adapters are assigned to the appropriate IP subnet and VLAN.
 - Verify all adapters have physical connectivity to each other.
 If adapters don't have physical connectivity, assign them to separate IP subnets.
 - At least one network adapter is available and dedicated for cluster management.
 - Verify that physical switches in your network are configured to allow traffic on any VLANs you will use.